WHAT IS THE SEXUAL ASSAULT SURVIVOR’S PROTECTION ACT?

 The defendant will then testify.
 If the survivor has an attorney, they will have the opportunity to cross-examine or ask the person who caused harm questions.
 If the survivor does not have an attorney, the survivor will ask the judge the questions, then the judge will ask the person who caused harm.

 The judge then makes a decision on whether or not to grant the FPO and will provide the reasoning behind the decision.

 WHAT HAPPENS IF A FINAL PROTECTIVE ORDER IS GRANTED?

-The judge will specifically outline the details of the final protective order – this could include who the defendant is barred from contacting or behaviors that cannot continue.
+The judge will specifically outline the details of the final protective order.
+This could include who the defendant is barred from contacting, and behaviors that are prohibited.